PoCInnovation/Workshops/software/01.React/README.md

 Let's then use the [useState](https://www.freecodecamp.org/news/introduction-to-react-hooks/) hook to handle user input and button clicks!

-:bulb: Mix the usage of `useState` with `props`!
+💡 Mix the usage of `useState` with `props`!

 > We recommend you to create a small '+' button in one of the corner of your app that will open a small window containing the title and description forms as well as the button to add the task.

-:bulb: You can customize your hooks to avoid unwanted cases, such as an empty field.
+💡 You can customize your hooks to avoid unwanted cases, such as an empty field.

 <details>
 	<summary>✔️ Result preview</summary>